 English & Literacy

 We are committed to developing literacy skills through uniting the important skills of reading and writing.
-We teach children to read initially by using Jolly Phonics, which is a fun and child centred approach to teaching literacy through synthetic phonics following the Letters and Sounds programme.
-This is supplemented by a variety of means as children’s skills develop.
+We teach children to read initially by using Storytime Phonics, which is a fun and child centred approach to teaching literacy through synthetic phonics following the Letters and Sounds programme.

 In addition to individual reading at home and school, regular ‘Guided Reading’ sessions take place in the classroom where children are supported in a small group and encouraged to read and discuss a variety of texts , developing their comprehension skills and enjoyment of reading.
 The children have the opportunity to select from a wide range of good quality reading books, from an extensive range of reading schemes (including Rapid Readers, Oxford Reading Tree, Story Worlds, Ginn Pocket Books, Collins) as well as a well-stocked library.